Transforming the Landscape

 The Fisk Jubilee Singers®

-Join us for a special hour of music and giving at PRSA’s fundraising concert featuring Grammy nominated jazz artist Barbara Morrison and rising contemporary country duo, Everette.
+Enjoy a special hour of music and giving at PRSA’s fundraising concert featuring Grammy nominated jazz artist Barbara Morrison, rising contemporary country duo, Everette and Fisk University’s Jubilee Singers®.

 Proceeds of this concert will go to the PRSA Multicultural Scholarship Endowment and furthering scholarships for diverse students in public relations and communications.
-This event will be open to all, whether attending ICON or not, and we ask that you help us spread the word about this special event by using the hashtags #PRSSA4Change #Donate4Diversity and #SupportDiversity when inviting friends, family and colleagues to join us for this special evening designed to lift voices and our profession.
-PRSA membership is not required to attend and special links will be provided for sharing with others to encourage participation and giving.
+We ask that you help us spread the word about this special event by using the hashtags #PRSSA4Change #Donate4Diversity #TransformingtheLandscape and #SupportDiversity when inviting friends, family and colleagues to watch this special concert designed to lift voices and our profession.

 The concert is free to all.
-We ask that you consider donating during our concert, or afterward, to support diverse communication students.
+We ask that you consider donating to support diverse communication students.

 Previous PRSA Scholarship Recipients